enonic/old-xp-doc/doc/appendix/upgrade/index.rst

 * move .../resources/site/lib/ to .../resources/lib
 * Optionally move .../resources/site/views/ to .../resources/views/ - this is an optional folder.

-To support backward compatibility, XP will scan for assets/ and services/ - initially on root, then in site.
+XP is backward compatible, and will scan for assets/ and services/ - initially on root, then in site.
 But only the first discovered folder will be used.
 For libraries, the lookup pattern for "require" will now include scanning parent folders with lib/ folders until reaching the resources/ folder.

 NB!
 If you have used explicit require references i.e. "/lib/mylib" these files must now be moved to resouces/ root, or referenced relatively instead.